 “In selecting his photograph for the first number of this magazine, the Editor was actuated by the fact that he is the acknowledged leader, the first and foremost and most eminent man in the field which we aim to cover.”

-As 124 years have passed (and a buttoned-up Campbell has ceded the cover to, this week, a differently stylish Kane Brown), Billboard's mission to report on and analyze the entertainment business remains on point, although with, for the past seven-plus decades, a more specific focus on the music segment of the industry.
+As 127 years have passed (and Campbell has ceded the cover to, most recently, Halsey, Trent Reznor and Atticus Ross), Billboard‘s mission to report on and analyze the entertainment business remains on point, although with, for the past seven-plus decades, a more specific focus on the music segment of the industry.

 The magazine’s first national music chart, the 10-position “National List of Best Selling Retail Records,” appeared in the July 27, 1940, issue.
 Previously, Billboard had highlighted the national “Sheet Music Best Sellers,” “Records Most Popular on Music Machines” (compiled from national reports from phonograph operators), and “Songs With the Most Radio Plugs” on a handful of New York radio stations.
 The “National List of Best Selling Retail Records,” however, was the first to poll retailers nationwide on record sales.

-Tommy Dorsey crowned the first retail list with "I'll Never Smile Again."
+Tommy Dorsey crowned the first retail list with “I’ll Never Smile Again.”
 The eventual standard, featuring vocals by Frank Sinatra, would total 12 weeks at the summit.
-The scorecard paved the way for the industry-standard Billboard 200 albums chart (which became a weekly chart on March 24, 1956) and Billboard's present-day menu of Nielsen Music-based niche-format digital song and album rankings and more.
+The scorecard paved the way for the industry-standard Billboard 200 albums chart (which became a weekly chart on March 24, 1956) and Billboard‘s present-day menu of MRC Data-based format-centric song and album rankings and more.
 The Billboard Hot 100 songs chart premiered Aug.
-4, 1958, with Ricky Nelson's "Poor Little Fool" the first of the tally's 1,078 No. 1s and counting.
+4, 1958, with Ricky Nelson’s “Poor Little Fool” the first of the tally’s 1,131 No. 1s and counting.

-In more recent years, Billboard's charts menu has expanded to include surveys covering social and streaming activity, with streams added to the Hot 100's weekly tabulation.
-Billboard has also launched the weekly Artist 100.
+In more recent years, Billboard‘s charts offerings have expanded to include surveys covering social and streaming activity, with streams added to the Hot 100’s weekly tabulation.
+Billboard has also launched the weekly Billboard Artist 100, expanded touring tallies, weekly surveys ranking songwriters and producers, the Billboard Global 200 and Billboard Global Excl.
+U.S. lists and, most recently, Hot Trending Songs charts, powered by Twitter.

 “LET ITS GROWTH BE NATURAL”

-Meanwhile, Billboard has grown to encompass multiple platforms, including the top-rated Billboard Music Awards, Women in Music, numerous annual industry conferences, podcasts and publications in addition to the weekly magazine and more.
+Meanwhile, Billboard has grown to encompass multiple platforms, including the top-rated Billboard Music Awards, Women in Music, industry conferences, podcasts and publications in addition to the weekly magazine and more.

 “Although only in its swaddling clothes, [our] success is already absolutely assured,” Billboard proclaimed on page four of the maiden issue.
 “The publishers aim to have it always newsy and to maintain a high and exacting standard of excellence in all articles appertaining to the interest of its readers.”